UseAlloy/.github/.github/PULL_REQUEST_TEMPLATE.md

 * Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
 * The pull request must have a Clubhouse ticket attached.
 We're trying to make sure all changes are requested and tracked, so make sure there is a ticket!
 * The pull request must update the test suite to exercise the updated functionality.
-CodeCov will post on your PR after creation to show what the coverage diff is.
 * After you create the pull request, all status checks must pass before a maintainer reviews your contribution.

 *------------------------------*